Critical properties of the Majorana chain with competing interactions: Abstract

 \section{Abstract}

-We study critical properties of a Majorana chain in the presence of two competing interactions of the shortest possible range.
-The obtained phase diagram is very rich and contains nine different phases, including three floating, two Ising, and four gapped phases.
-In addition we report a wide variety of quantum phase transitions: the supersymmetric tri-critical Ising lines; the Lifshitz critical line characterized by the dynamical critical exponent $z=3$; Kosterlitz-Thouless transitions, and an exotic first order transition between the floating and the gapped phases.
-However, the most surprising feature of the obtained phase diagram is the emergence of the commensurate line at which the floating phases collapses into direct transition.
-We provide numerical evidences that the resulting multi-critical point belongs to the universality class of the eight-vertex model.
+We explore critical properties of a chain of interacting Majorana fermions - particles that are their own antiparticles.
+We study the combined effect of two competing interaction terms of the shortest possible range and show this results in a very rich phase diagram with nine different phases five of which are critical.
+In addition, we report a wide variety of quantum phase transitions: the tri-critical Ising lines; the Lifshitz critical line characterized by the dynamical critical exponent $z=3$; two Kosterlitz-Thouless transitions, and an exotic first order transition between the floating and the gapped phases.
+However, the most surprising result is the emergence of the commensurate line at which the floating phases collapse into direct transition.
+We provide numerical evidences that the resulting multicritical point belongs to the universality class of the eight-vertex model.
 Implications in the context of supersymmetric properties of the Majorana chain is briefly discussed.